matthieugomez/LeastSquaresOptim.jl/README.md

 		Similarly, neither `x` or `f(x)` need to be AbstractVectors.
 An example can be found in the package [SparseFactorModels.jl](https://github.com/matthieugomez/SparseFactorModels.jl).

-A thorough presentation of these different methods and solvers can be found in the [Ceres documentation](http://ceres-solver.org/solving.html).
+To know more about these different `methods` and `solvers`,  check the [Ceres documentation](http://ceres-solver.org/solving.html).

-The default solver depends on the type of the jacobian.
+`optimize!` defaults depend on the type of the jacobian.
 - For dense Jacobians, defaults are `method = :dogleg` and `solver = :qr`
 - For sparse Jacobians, defaults are  `method = :levenberg_marquardt` and `solver = :iterative`